Jauny/algo/hash_based_search.md

 end
 ```

-_Here, sequetial search is used on the corresponding bin because the number of values is normally small enough._
+_Here, sequetial search is used on the corresponding bin because the hash table can usually grow large enough to ensure that all lists will be small, hence offer a O(1) performance._